Lee and Karen Duquette,

 bear playing

-The two RV Gypsies were pleased with the bears they saw here.
-However, when they were in Hyder in 2009, they saw a lot more bears, and many of the bears were in the road and parking lot, not just a the viewing river.
+Both Lee and Karen Duquette were pleased with the bears they saw here.
+However, when they were in Hyder in 2009, they saw a LOT MORE BEARS, and many of the bears were in the road and parking lot, not just a the viewing river.

-Scenery Travel from Hyder, Alaska back into British Columbia - July 28, 2015
+Below: Scenery traveling from Hyder, Alaska back into British Columbia, Canada on July 28, 2015

 The below waterfall and river close to the road were photographed on the way into Hyder, and now, again on the way out of Hyder.